apsking/brew/content/pages/beers.md

     image: https://ucarecdn.com/41ad2619-6c35-4a11-a1ae-ae7e72cb0fa9/
     ibu: 20
     description: Starts fresh with a taste of pineapple, then blends into a full mouth flavor with slight creamy notes.
-End round and smooth with just a slight bite.
+Ends round and smooth with just a slight bite.
 Not your usual IPA.
   - crowlerPrice: 15
     pourOz: 13